 No enrolments will be accepted after 31st March without the express approval of the Registrar, which will be given in exceptional circumstances only.

-All students should obtain a copy of the booklet "General Rules and Information for Students" which is available at School offices and enrolment centres.
+All students should obtain a copy of the "Student Handbook" which is available free of charge on payment of fees.

 New Students